 Once you have vacated your premises the opportunity to carry out the works yourself will be lost.
 If there are repairs outstanding, it is likely that the landlord’s building surveyor will now update their Schedule of Dilapidations with a quantified demand for what it considers the costs of carrying out the works will be, together with any additional losses the landlord claims to have suffered as a result (e.g. loss of rent or diminution in the value of the property).

-There is a property protocol for dealing with dilapidations that should be complied with and once the landlord serves its formal Schedule of Dilapidations you will only have 56 days to respond.
-Again, always seek early professional advice so that you are best prepared to deal with the Schedule and can enter negotiations with the landlord over the value and merits of its claim.
+There is a property protocol for dealing with dilapidation called the Dilapidations Protocol that should be complied with and once the landlord serves its formal Schedule of Dilapidations you will only have 56 days to respond.
+Again, always seek early professional advice so that you are best prepared to deal with the Schedule of Dilapidation and can enter negotiations with the landlord over the value and merits of its claim.

 1.